withastro/astro/.changeset/strong-months-grab.md

 Updates Markdown page handling to no longer respond with `charset=utf-8` in the `Content-Type` header.
 This matches the rendering behaviour of other non-content pages.

-Instead, for Markdown pages without layouts, Astro will automatically add the `<meta charset="utf-8">` tag to the page by default.
-This reduces the boilerplate needed to write with non-ASCII characters.
-If your Markdown pages have a layout, the layout component should include the `<meta charset="utf-8">` tag.
+Instead, Astro will automatically add the `<meta charset="utf-8">` tag to Markdown pages (`.md` or similar Markdown files located within `src/pages/`) that do not use Astro's special `layout` frontmatter property.
+This reduces the boilerplate needed to write with non-ASCII characters when adding individual Markdown pages to your site.

+If your Markdown pages use the `layout` frontmatter property, then HTML encoding will be handled by the designated layout component instead, and the `<meta charset="utf-8">` tag will not be added to your page by default.

-If you require `charset=utf-8` to render your page correctly, make sure that your layout components have the `<meta charset="utf-8">` tag added.
+If you require `charset=utf-8` to render your page correctly, make sure that your layout components contain the `<meta charset="utf-8">` tag.
+You may need to add this if you have not already done so.